rodrigoi/game-of-life-backbonejs/README.md

 	$ npm install
 	$ bower install
-	$ npm start
+	$ make start

 	Now you can open your browser on http://localhost:1701

 That will load all the node dependencies for the mocha test runner, and all the bower dependencies for the web application.
 You can point your browser to [http://localhost:1701/](http://localhost:1701/)

+#### Makefile

+A makefile is provided to start the dev server, run tests, watch files and run coverage reports.

-To run the tests, simply run:
+For example, to run the tests, simply run:

-	$ npm test
+	$ make test

+To run the test in watch mode:

+	$ make watch

+to generate coverage reports:

+	$ make coverage

+and to start the dev server:

+	$ make start

 That will run the mocha command line runner using the mocha.opts file on the test folder and the binary on the local node_modules folder.